This post contains affiliate links. I only recommend products I use and love. Read the full disclosure here

 My Guide to Picking the Right Hotel

-I always don’t find the absolute best all-around deal, but I try, and when I do it’s because I always look for following things in a hotel room:
+I don’t always find the absolute best all-around deal, but I try, and when I do it’s because I always look for the following things in a hotel room:

 Bedroom – quilts, furniture and more

-When picking the right hotel, another thing I prefer to know ahead of time what the room looks like.
-And one of the first things I look for are the type of bed and quilt cover sets.
-I love plush, comfy and cozy bedding!
+When picking the right hotel, another thing I prefer to know ahead of time is what the room looks like.
+One of the first things I looked for was the type of bed and quilt cover sets.
+I love plush, comfy, and cozy bedding!
 So when it comes to picking a hotel, I always try to choose one that has the same quality of bedding I have at home.

 I want to make sure the room has a clean and comfortable atmosphere, with furniture that is functional and will cover my needs for as long as I am there.
 Of course, researching the room online doesn’t show me exactly what it will look like, but it does give me a pretty good idea so I am not unpleasantly surprised once I arrive.